 The ZOE XL2 Deluxe is a relatively economical lightweight umbrella stroller for two.
-This cool double stroller offers many features that make travelling with two easier for parents and passengers, including a nice storage bin, huge canopies, identical seating, and cup holders for parents and little ones.
+This cool double offers many features that make travelling with two easier for parents and passengers, including a nice storage bin, huge canopies, identical seating, and cup holders for parents and little ones.
 While not the easiest to push and turn thanks to small plastic wheels, we think the lighter weight and smaller fold make this trade off worthwhile for travel or use as a secondary stroller.
-The ZOE outperformed any other double lightweight stroller by a large margin, and won our Editors' Choice award for the Best Double Umbrella Stroller with an overall score 20 points higher than the competition.
+The ZOE outperformed any other double lightweight competitor by a large margin, and won our Editors' Choice award for the Double Umbrella Stroller with an overall score 20 points higher than the competition.

 Harder to push and turn

-Best for Infant Twins
+Best for infant twins

 Joovy Twin Roo

 Joovy Twin Roo+ also has a cheaper price tag that can help you save money in babies' first 9 months as you determine what kind of double stroller will be best in the long run.
 This also means you won't be limited to choosing from the few double strollers that work with 2 car seat attached.
 We think this alone makes the Twin Roo+ a no brainer for parents of twins.